-reference and the paired protein.
-To maintain the information about the pairing of

-amino acids, the user can visualize also individual connections between these pairs
+reference and paired proteins.
+To maintain the information about the amino acid pairings, the user can also visualize individual connections between these pairs

-by simple lines.
+through simple lines.

-The contact zones represented by their surfaces can be color-coded according to
+The contact zones represented by their surfaces can be colour-coded according to

 multiple criteria.
-The color can encode the distance between the amino acids or it
+The colour can encode the distance between the amino acids or

-represents di_erent physico-chemical properties of the amino acids or their atoms,
+represents different physico-chemical properties of the amino acids or their atoms,

 such as hydrophobicity or partial charges.
-The coloring scheme used in the Matrix
+The colouring scheme used in the Matrix

-view represents so called conservation of the amino acids in all con_gurations.
+view represents the so-called conservation of the amino acids in all configurations.
 It

-can be used for coloring the contact zone as well.
+can also be used to colour the contact zone.
 The surfaces can be augmented

-with labels to inform the users about the type and the identi_er of individual amino
+with labels to inform the users about the type and identifier of individual amino

 acids.

-In both the Exploded view and the Open-Book view, a protein can be represented
+In both the Exploded view and the Open-Book view, a protein can also be represented

-also by other traditionally used visualization styles, such as cartoon, spheres,
+by other traditionally used visualization styles, such as cartoon, spheres,

 balls & sticks, sticks, etc. Moreover, these methods can be combined.
 For example,